AreteCore/aretecore.github.io/readme.md

 Problem: My personal site is not very robust.
 Time to change that.
 This will be a good example of basic skills I can show to potential employers.

-On the main page, there will be a quote of the day displayed above the nav bar at the top of the screen, using the https://quotes.rest/ API.
+On the main page, there will be a quote of the day displayed above the nav bar at the top of the screen, using the https://quotes.rest/ API and a cheesy Dad joke API in the middle of the main page.

-In sub sections there will be some work with other APIs, namely one I did with the NASA API and the project for the weather API with the bonus completed.
+In sub sections there will be some work with other APIs, namely one I did with the NASA API and the project for the weather API with the bonus completed, also there is a section that parses farmers market locations from a government API and an EventBrite API (that is unfortunately deprecated but the demo still works with a sample object!)

 ## Technologies Used
 - HTML